SweetMeh/Anki-Card-Templates/README.md

 ### Note about mobile 📱
  I haven't tested this template on the mobile app, so I don't know if it works well there.
  If someone tests it, please let me know here if works.
+### Note about timer ⏱️
+The timer button is not synchronized with Anki's timer, so pausing it will not pause Anki's timer.
 # Fields
 There are six fields: front, back, extra, tip, and source.
 Empty fields won't be displayed, so there is no need to fill them all.